 4. Appeals

-1. Within 10 working days of receiving notice of the decision, the respondent may request an appeal in writing to the office of the Vice President, Academic (or alternative modes for persons with disabilities) using a Request for Student Conduct Appeal form.
+- Within 10 Seneca business days of receiving notice of the decision, the respondent may request an appeal in writing to the Office of the Vice-President, Students using the Request for Student Conduct Appeal form.

-3. Seneca shall notify the complainant and respondent of the appeal in writing, explaining the basis of the appeal, the procedure that will apply and any other details necessary for an expeditious and fair hearing.
+- Seneca will notify the complainant and respondent of the appeal in writing, explaining the basis of the appeal, the procedure that will apply and any other details necessary for an expeditious and fair hearing.

 Approval Date: September 2012